sebastiannicolajsen/aitomics/README.md

 The library provides a visualization tool that generates [Mermaid](https://www.mermaidchart.com/play) flow diagrams to help you understand and document your transformation pipelines.
 The visualization shows:

 - The flow of data through different callers, with example data, if needed.
+- Caller names in the diagram:
+  - Named callers will show their provided name
+  - Unnamed callers will show their generated ID (a hash of their function/prompt)
+  - When using `Response.create()`, you can provide a custom name to make the visualization more meaningful

 Here's an example of a generated diagram from the `ProductReviewMultiLabel` example: